Letter 36: I do not congratulate you more on governing the city than I congratulate the city on handing you the reins.

 To Themistius.
 (358/59)

-I do not congratulate you more on governing the city than I congratulate the city on handing you the reins.
-You have no need of power, but the city has great need of a good leader.
-And who could be a better leader than you, through whom the city has come to be prized by men -- some who possess virtue along with wealth, and others who lack money but have a nature better than money?
+I do not congratulate you on your governing the city more than I congratulate the city on its having handed the reins over to you.
+For to you it gives no increase of power, but to the city it gives a good governor.
+Who was ever before you to her, through whom she has become greater in men than those who possess virtue together with wealth, and greater than those who lack money but have a nature better than money?

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.